The Home Depot sells a variety of workbenches, but when you learn how to build a DIY workbench, you can customize the workbench for your own needs.

 - Align the pegboard onto the back of the workbench so that all edges are flush.

-- If desired, attach casters to the bottom of each of your workbench’s four legs.
+If desired, attach casters to the bottom of each of your workbench’s four legs.
+Make sure each caster is lockable and rated for the weight you anticipate being on the workbench.

 - You may want to get a friend to help you set the workbench on its side as you install the casters.